gpiresML/DTA_DBST/README.md

 This dataset was created to test the combination of self-paced control with “One-Time Calibration” (user specific, but session-independent models):
 - The multi-session dataset is available in the dataset directory
-- Read **Instructions_data.pdf** file for explanation regarding LSC communication speller paradigm and how to extract data from datasets
+- Read **Instructions_Dataset_epoch_extraction.pdf** file for explanation regarding LSC communication speller paradigm and how to extract data from datasets
-- Run the main file xxxxxx.m  to extract EEG epochs from datasets
+- Run the main file **Epoch_extraction.m**  to extract EEG epochs from datasets
 - A  demonstratative video of the self-paced communication-speller BCI is available below

 <p align="center">